A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU: Examples and Results

-In principle, by adjusting parameters (such as black hole mass, spin, initial orbital elements, and momentum configurations, along with appropriate numerical settings relevant to AMR), the Python interface can be applied to a broader range of black hole systems' simulations, including multi-black hole coalescences and other sophisticated scenarios.
-Its highly modular input structure significantly reduces the implementation barrier for complex simulation tasks, providing a powerful numerical tool for researchers engaged in black hole physics and gravitational wave astronomy.
+The presented examples demonstrate the capability and reliability of our Python interface of the AMSS-NCKU code for simulating binary and triple black hole mergers.
+In principle, the Python interface can be applied to perform a broader range of black hole simulations, including the single black hole system, binary black hole coalescence system, multiple black hole system, and other sophisticated scenarios.
+Its highly modular structure significantly reduces the barrier for implementing complex simulation tasks, providing a powerful numerical tool for researchers engaged in black hole physics, numerical relativity, and gravitational wave astronomy.